Spinosaurus: Size

-Since its discovery, Spinosaurus has been a contender for the longest and largest theropod dinosaur.
+Since its discovery, Spinosaurus has been a contender for the largest theropod dinosaur.
 Both Friedrich von Huene in 1926 and Donald F. Glut in 1982 listed it as among the most massive theropods in their surveys, at 15 m in length and upwards of 6 MT in weight.
 In 1988, Gregory S. Paul also listed it as the longest theropod at 15 m, but gave a lower mass estimate of 4 MT.

-In 2005, Dal Sasso and colleagues assumed that Spinosaurus and the spinosaurid Suchomimus had the same body proportions in relation to their skull lengths, and thereby calculated that Spinosaurus was 16 to 18 m in length and 7 to 9 MT in weight.
+In 2005, Dal Sasso and colleagues assumed that Spinosaurus and the related Suchomimus had the same body proportions in relation to their skull lengths, and thereby calculated that Spinosaurus was 16 to 18 m in length and 7 to 9 MT in weight.
 The estimates were criticized because the skull length estimate was uncertain, and (assuming that body mass increases as the cube of body length) scaling Suchomimus, which was 11 m long and 3.8 MT in mass, to the range of estimated lengths of Spinosaurus would produce an estimated body mass of 11.7 to 16.7 MT.

 François Therrien and Donald Henderson, in a 2007 paper using scaling based on skull length, challenged previous estimates of the size of Spinosaurus, finding the length too great and the weight too small.
 Based on estimated skull lengths of 1.5 to 1.75 m, their estimates include a body length of 12.6 to 14.3 m and a body mass of 12 to 20.9 MT.
 The lower estimates for Spinosaurus would imply that the animal was shorter and lighter than Carcharodontosaurus and Giganotosaurus.
 The Therrien and Henderson study has been criticized for the choice of theropods used for comparison (e.g., most of the theropods used to set the initial equations were tyrannosaurids and carnosaurs, which have a different build than spinosaurids), and for the assumption that the Spinosaurus skull could be as little as 1.5 m in length.

 In 2014, Ibrahim and his colleagues suggested that Spinosaurus aegyptiacus could reach over 15 m in length.
 In 2022, however, Paul Sereno and his colleagues suggested that Spinosaurus aegyptiacus reached a maximum body length of 14 m and a maximum body mass of 7.4 MT by constructing a CT-based 3D skeletal model "with the axial column in neutral pose."
 They argued that the 2D graphical reconstruction of the aquatic hypothesis by Ibrahim and his colleagues in 2020 overestimated the presacral column length by 10%, ribcage depth by 25%, and forelimb length by 30% over dimensions based on CT-scanned fossils; these proportional overestimates shift the center of mass anteriorly when translated to a flesh model, and thus the estimate from Ibrahim and his colleagues cannot be considered a reliable body size estimate.